juntong20XX/juntong20XX.github.io/_posts/2025-02-12-Year 2 Project Host Computer Development.md

     }
 ```

-Additionally, to package the upper computer as an SDK, we configured pyproject.toml for easy distribution as a Python module.
+Additionally, to package the host computer as an SDK, we configured pyproject.toml for easy distribution as a Python module.

 ## Issues & Solutions

 ### Parameter Parsing Exception
-**Analysis**: Lower computer packets only use first 8 bytes as valid data, causing parsing issues in Python's strong typing system which requires handling all 16 bytes.
+**Analysis**: salve computer packets only use first 8 bytes as valid data, causing parsing issues in Python's strong typing system which requires handling all 16 bytes.

-**Solution**: Modify lower computer to write zeros in unused bytes.
+**Solution**: Modify salve computer to write zeros in unused bytes.

 ### Serial Port Not Found
 **Analysis**: Development environment used Linux (Raspberry Pi OS) via VS Code Remote, while debugging used Windows (laptop).